Heart Failure or Cardiomyopathy from Metal on Metal Hips

 Cobalt cardiomyopathy is a thickening of the heart muscle.
 Unfortunately, this thickening makes it difficult for the heart to contract and pump blood through the body.
 Cardiomyopathy gets very severe very quickly, leading to complete heart failure or heart attack in a very short amount of time.

-Signs and symptoms that you might have cobalt cardiomyopathy:
+Signs and symptoms that you may have cobalt cardiomyopathy:

 - Chest pressure